ninewise/dissertation/umgap/components/seedextend.md

 ### Filtering taxonomic identifications based on location

-When mapping peptides on taxa, mutations and read-errors can cause accidental identificatinos of completely unrelated taxa.
+When mapping peptides on taxa, mutations and read-errors can cause accidental identifications of completely unrelated taxa.
 These wrong identifications could disrupt the aggregation of the taxa further on in the pipeline.
 Especially the lowest common ancestor algorithm is vulnerable to such mistakes (a single arbitrary hit can cause an